sanfrancesco/prerendercloud-nodejs/README.md

 e.g.: example.com/docs/ -> example.com/docs

-The use case for this option is to achieve higher cache hit rate (so if a user/bots are hitting `/docs/` and `/docs`, they'll both be cached on prerender.cloud servers as the same entity).
+The use case for this option is to achieve higher cache hit rate (so if a user/bots are hitting `/docs/` and `/docs`, they'll both be cached on Headless-Render-API.com servers as the same entity).

 SEO best practices: